City-of-Bloomington/open311-ios/GeoReporter/Pods/Pods-acknowledgements.markdown

 including Joseph Wain's Glyphish Icons.
 Please consult their respective headers for the terms of their individual licenses.

-## TPKeyboardAvoiding

- Free for commercial use and redistribution in any form.
-Credit is appreciated but not essential.
-Oh, and there aint no warranty!

-Michael Tyson, A Tasty Pixel
-michael@atastypixel.com

 ## libPhoneNumber-iOS

                                  Apache License